-When selling to the domestic market, the Bank prices its government securities in the Polish currency, which is the Zloty.
-The Bank will only issue new securities to a group of financial organizations that have been checked out and listed as Primary Dealers.
+When selling to the domestic market, the NBP prices its government securities in the Polish currency, which is the Zloty.
+The bank will only issue new securities to a group of financial organizations that have been checked out and listed as primary dealers.

-The Bank issues bonds and Treasury bills according to a schedule that it publishes in advance and circulates to the Primary Dealers.
-Sales are conducted by auction and each Primary Dealer is expected to submit a tender for a proportion of the securities being sold.
+The NBP issues bonds and treasury bills according to a schedule that it publishes in advance and circulates to the primary dealers.
+Sales are conducted by auction.
+Each primary dealer is expected to submit a tender for a proportion of the securities being sold.

-The Polish government attracts international traders by issuing some bonds in foreign currencies.
+The Polish government attracts international investors by issuing some bonds in foreign currencies.
 To date, the government has issued bonds denominated in: